commercialhaskell/stackage/CURATORS.md

 (the SHA256 hash of the .cabal file will get updated), to avoid having to rebuild everything again.)

-Note LTS builds without NOPLAN will use the latest Hackage data.
+Note LTS builds without NOPLAN will use the last Hackage data.
+You may need to `run-nightly.sh` to get a newer package, but this should be less common for lts.

-If you need to make further modifications beyond what `constraints.yaml` allows, you can directly edit the `snapshot-incomplete.yaml` file.
+~~If you need to make further modifications beyond what `constraints.yaml` allows, you can directly edit the `snapshot-incomplete.yaml` file.
 Then, instead of `NOPLAN=1 build.sh`, you need to use `NOPLAN=2 build.sh`.
-Note that from this point on, further changes to `constraints.yaml` will not impact the build plan.
+Note that from this point on, further changes to `constraints.yaml` will not impact the build plan.~~

 ### Timing